0xDudji/0xDudji/README.md

 # 🕷️ About Me:
-👋 I'm a Cybersecurity enthusiast<br>🈯️ Passionate about Cloud Security, Decentralized Finance, and Smart Contracts.<br>⚔️ I also enjoy Pentesting and am currently working on my CPTS certification.<br>🔗 Next on my journey is diving into C and Assembly for reverse engineering!<br>⚡ Also a Webflow designer and doing FPV sim.<br>💬 Dudji.com<br>
+👋 I'm a Cybersecurity enthusiast<br>⚡ Passionate about Cloud Security, Decentralized Finance, Smart Contracts, Webflow and FPV Drones.<br>⚔️ I also enjoy Pentesting and am currently working on my CPTS certification.<br>🔗 Next on my journey is diving into C and Assembly for reverse engineering!<br>💬 Dudji.com<br>

 ## 👥 Socials: